werf/website/pages_en/rails/200_real_apps/020_logging.md

 Note how the application logs end up mixed with Rails and Puma logs.
 All these logs have different formats.
 Regular log collection and analysis systems will probably struggle with parsing all this gibberish.

 You can solve this problem by shipping logs in a structured JSON-like format.
-Most log collection systems can easily parse JSON and correctly process logs/messages in unexpected, unstructured formats (even if they sneak in between JSON-formatted logs).
+Most log collection systems can both, easily parse JSON and correctly process logs/messages in other (unexpected, unstructured) formats when they sneak in between JSON-formatted logs.

 Let's define an `ActiveSupport::Logger::SimpleFormatter` class that converts plain text logs into JSON-formatted ones:
 {% include snippetcut_example path="lib/json_simple_formatter.rb" syntax="ruby" examples=page.examples %}